svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 The generated code will contain jumps and when at some later producing the actual byte code, these will be jumps to absolute addresses.
 When generating the instruction list, however, there will be labels with a unique number at the place for each jump target.
-A later pass will calculate what the "address" into the byte code each label is at and replace jumps to label with jumps to address.
+A later pass will calculate what the "address" into the bytecode each label is at and replace jumps to label with jumps to address.

 A label counter keeps track of the next label identifier to generate